 - Wood is a better choice to reduce the emission of greenhouse gases, air and water pollution, and other impacts.
 Steel and concrete as the most consumed building materials use 12% and 20% more energy and emit 15% and 29% more greenhouse gases.
 Their use also releases 10% and 12% more pollutants into the air and generates 300% and 225% more water pollutants than wood, respectively.

 - It helps in reducing the consumption of energy across the life cycle of growth, harvest, transport, manufacture, and construction compared to other structural building products according to life cycle assessment (LCA).

 - It can improve energy efficiency, as wood is an excellent insulator, wood has a cellular structure that allows for air pockets, helping to slow the conductivity of heat.

-- Product manufactured from wood able to store carbon, helping to mitigate climate change while also providing a good alternative for materials that require large amounts of fossil fuels to pr35oduce.
+- Product manufactured from wood is able to store carbon, helping to mitigate climate change while also providing a good alternative for materials that require large amounts of fossil fuels to produce.

-- Using wood helps give rise to grow more trees and increases our carbon storage potential by helping to ensure that it is affordable for forest owners to continue sustainably managing their forestland.
+- Using wood helps give rise to growing more trees and increases our carbon storage potential by helping to ensure that it is affordable for forest owners to continue sustainably managing their forestland.